 Bendrigg Trust is governed by a board of trustees with a wealth of knowledge in a variety of sectors including education, fundraising, disability, law and finance.
-Our trustees are listed below and this page will be updated shortly with more information.
 The Council meets quarterly and is responsible for the strategic direction and policy of the charity.

-Any new candidate as a Trustee is invited to provide a CV.
+Any new candidate as a Trustee is asked to provide a CV and will be invited to meet with the Principal and the Chairman of Trustees.
 Those without background knowledge of Bendrigg are given a tour and invited to attend Council and/or Management Committee meetings before they commit themselves.
 If they feel that they have skills which would be supportive of Bendrigg’s work, they are invited to offer themselves for election as a Trustee.
 The aim is to have a mix of skills amongst the Trustees which matches Bendrigg’s needs.

 Anne was introduced to helping those with disabilities when, as a teenager, summer holidays were spent volunteering on outdoor camps in the Lake District for children with disabilities from Salford Children’s Services.
 This continued through university holidays with PGL, YMCA Lakeside and after gaining her Yachtmaster Offshore qualification, with the Ocean Youth Club as a 1st mate on their 72’ sail training yachts.
 Anne’s own outdoor activities focused on competitive white water and slalom canoeing, sea kayaking and offshore sailing.
 A degree in Chemical engineering, an MA in Computer Management Information Systems and a P.G.C.E. led to a career in water treatment with I.C.I, process control with Babcocks, IT & physics teaching and a software company in the egg and poultry sector.
 Anne lives at Sedbergh School where her husband is Headmaster.
 Formerly a Trustee of Harrogate Skills for Living Centre, she joined Bendrigg as a Trustee in 2016 where she is involved in IT provision and GDPR compliance.